Hey there!

 My name is Coby, and I’m an AI safety researcher with interest in interpretability, model psychology, and model organisms of misalignment.
 I have a broader interest in most things related to AI ethics, analytical philosophy, math, and biosafety.
 In my free time, I love composing and performing music, dancing Argentine tango, and (ski) mountaineering.
 I’m currently doing my undergrad at Yale.

 See my research or personal writing.
+If you’re at Yale, I’d love to grab a meal.

 News